dbmi-bgm/cgap-pipeline-main/docs/overview-main.rst

 The Dockerfile provided in this GitHub repository is the base image for most CGAP Bioinformatics Pipelines.

-The image contains (but is not limited to) the following software packages:
+The image is based on Ubuntu 20.04 and contains (but is not limited to) the following software packages:

 - python (3.8.12)
+- OpenJDK (8.0.312)
+- Miniconda3